lexicalunit/dotfiles/bin/README.md

 ```
 usage: zoomwatcher [options]

-A service that watches for zoom and turns a blinkstick red if it is running.
+A service that watches for zoom and turns a hue light red if it is running.

 options:
  -h or --help shows usage help